How to Play Soccer DFS: Guide to Daily Fantasy Soccer

 Single-Game Showdown Format

-DraftKings also has their Showdown format in case you are just focused on a single match or for late in the tournament when just 1 game is being held that day.
+DraftKings also has its Showdown format if you are focused on a single match or only one game is available on a given slate.
 In the single-game Showdown format, as with other DFS sports, the Captain selection earns 1.5x the standard fantasy-point value, but the player’s salary is also 1.5x higher in that position.

 Note that our optimizer also supports Showdown contests!